klaudiagrz/klaudiagrz/README.md

 ## Highlights

-- **SAP:** Worked on open-source and commercial documentation for the [Kyma project](https://kyma-project.io/#/).
+- **SAP:** Worked on open-source and commercial documentation for the [Kyma project](https://kyma-project.io/#/) (2018-2022)
-- **Travelping:** Currently creating documentation for the leading German networking company.
+- **Travelping:** Currently creating documentation for the leading German networking company (2022-)
-- **Community contribution:** Actively improving posts on the [assembler programming language](https://github.com/0xAX/asm) to enhance accessibility and understanding.
+- **Community contribution:** Actively improving posts on the [assembler programming language](https://github.com/0xAX/asm) to enhance accessibility and understanding (2024-)

 ## Tools & skills

-Here are some of the tools and platforms I work with daily:
+Here are some of the tools and platforms I work with:

 - **Documentation tools:** Markdown, DITA CMS
 - **Version control:** GitHub, GitLab